Rudra2609/Snake_Game/README.md

 -> Enter the grid size (width and height).
 -> Use W, A, S, D keys to move the snake.
 -> Eat the fruit (&) to grow and increase your score.
--> Avoid colliding with the walls and yourself.
+->Avoid colliding with the walls and yourself.
 -> If you lose, press R to restart or X to exit.
--> Installation and Compilation

-# Requirements
+# Prerequisites

--> C++ Compiler (GCC, MSVC, Clang, etc.)
+-> C++ Compiler
--> Windows OS (uses windows.h and _kbhit() for input handling) -> Compilation (Windows)
+-> Windows OS (makes use of windows.h and _kbhit() for input) -> Compilation (Windows)
--> Open Command Prompt and navigate to the directory containing the source file.
+-> Open Command Prompt and go to the directory of the source file.
 -> Compile using g++:
 -> g++ -o snake_game snake_game.cpp -std=c++11
 -> Run the executable: